 What is the International Baccalaureate program?

-It’s an internationally recognized diploma program founded in Switzerland.
-Although you can take individual IB classes, they are designed to be taken together, creating a “holistic” high school education.
+IB is an international diploma program founded in Switzerland.
+Although you can take individual IB classes, the curriculum is most cohesive when taken altogether.
+Doing so creates a “holistic” high school education.
 The contrasts with AP classes, which focus intensely on one subject matter.
 You can take a college placement test for both kinds of classes, but you must be enrolled in an IB class to take an IB test.

 Another key difference between the AP and IB program – students can start the IB program at a much younger age.
 Unlike the AP program, the IB program has options for students as young as three years old.